The Warning Signs of Pride

 Will I See My Pets in Heaven?

-’And God said, ‘This is the sign of the covenant I am making between Me and you and every living creature with you, a covenant for all generations to come: I have set my rainbow in the clouds, and it will be the sign of the covenant between Me and the earth.
-Whenever I bring clouds over the earth and the rainbow appears in the clouds, I will remember my covenant between Me and you and all living creatures of every kind.
+And God said, ‘This is the sign of the covenant I am making between Me and you and every living creature with you, a covenant for all generations to come: I have set my rainbow in the clouds, and it will be the sign of the covenant between Me and the earth.
+Whenever I bring clouds over the earth and the rainbow appears in the clouds, I will remember My covenant between Me and you and all living creatures of every kind.
 Never again will the waters become a flood to destroy all life.
 Whenever the rainbow appears in the clouds, I will see it and remember the everlasting covenant between God and all living creatures of every kind on the earth.’
 So God said to Noah, ‘This is the sign of the covenant I have established between Me and all life on the earth’” (Genesis 9:12-17 NIV).

 Pets are good for humans.
 They provide love, joy, and companionship so we know they are good.
 James 1:17 teaches us, “Every good gift and every perfect gift is from above and comes down from the Father of lights.”
 So, pets are from God, and they are very much good.
 Humans that are wise will take actions regarding pets that honors God.

 I think many of us have wondered if we will see our pets in Heaven.
 To answer this question, we can determine what God values by reading His word to see what He values.
-It is noteworthy to me that God instructed Noah to load his arc with animals, not plants, even though plants were created earlier than plants in Genesis 1 and 40 days of flooding would certainly create anaerobic conditions that would certainly kill all plants and animals besides fish.
+It is noteworthy to me that God instructed Noah to load his ark with animals, not plants, even though plants were created earlier than animals in Genesis 1 and 40 days of flooding would certainly create anaerobic conditions that would certainly kill all plants and animals besides fish.
 According to Genesis 7:8-9, “Pairs of clean and unclean animals, of birds and of all creatures that move along the ground, male and female, came to Noah and entered the ark, as God had commanded Noah.”
 God created and valued/values animals and they are included in His covenant with man in Genesis 9.

 Most birds are not pets and are not given much consideration by society.
 However, God values all of His animals.
 Matthew 6:26 addresses this by teaching, “Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.”
 The importance of “mere birds” is also found in Matthew 10:29.
 “Are not two sparrows sold for a penny?
 Yet not one of them will fall to the ground outside your Father’s care.”